Key takeaways

-Want coffee that tastes just right—without the guesswork?
-This beginner-friendly coffee-to-water ratio calculator shows you exactly how much coffee and water to use for your favorite brew.
+Want coffee that tastes just right – without the guesswork?
+This beginner-friendly coffee to water ratio calculator shows you exactly how much coffee and water to use for your favorite brew.
 No complicated math, no barista training needed.

 How we calculate